FelistaMuganda/Predicting-NBA-Players-Salaries---Regression/README.md

 to help another player score) and declines with increasing personal fouls.
 Players who are efficient scorers and low on fouls have a higher salary.
 Mid-range experience (4-16 years) is also the peak of increasing salary.
-After a certain number of years, experience does not add too much value to a player’s technique
+After a certain number of years, experience does not add too much value to a player’s salary, possibly because beyond a certain threshhold,more experience does not significantly improve their game.